 Contact Traeger’s customer care department if you’re having trouble with your Traeger Digital Pro or Digital Elite controller.
 Some of the most common problems are a blank screen, dim or missing numbers, a readout consisting of either “—” or “888,” or physical damage like cracks or dings.

-Check to see if power is being supplied to the unit if there is no evident damage.
+Check if power is supplied to the unit and if there is no evident damage.
 If the rest of the grill functions properly, the problem is with the controller alone, and you should contact customer care.

-If the grill isn’t working at all, you’re dealing with a connection problem.
+You’re dealing with a connection problem if the grill isn’t working.
 Advice on dealing with this can be found in the section above titled “Grill Won’t Turn On.”

 If you’re having trouble connecting to Wi-Fi, ask yourself the following questions: